 Facts About Metalloids

 Oxygen is the most abundant element in the Earth’s crust overall, but silicon is the second most abundant element in the crust.
 Metalloids like polonium and arsenic are highly toxic.
-The electronics industry has a great use for metalloids, with metalloids like silicon being used to make computer chips.
+The electronics industry has great use for metalloids, with metalloids like silicon being used to make computer chips.
 Tellurium and antimony are used to give metal alloys desirable properties.

 Structure Of Metalloids

-Metalloids have a crystal structure which results from covalent bonding.
+Metalloids have a crystal structure that results from covalent bonding.
 Elemental silicon, antimony, arsenic, germanium, and tellurian have a lustrous shine, and therefore they look like metals.
 Germanium and silicon have a diamond structure when crystallized.
 The atoms within the crystal have covalent bonds anchoring them to four neighboring atoms at the corners of a tetrahedron.
 Massive three-dimensional molecules comprise single crystals of germanium and silicon.
 Arsenic has several different allotropes with the most stable allotrope having a layered structure composed of sheets of arsenic atoms.
 The arsenic atoms are bonded to three other atoms around them.
 Antimony and arsenic both have structures that are similar to the structure of graphite, arrayed in a lattice.
 Meanwhile, tellurium has crystals within it that contain infinite spiral chains of tellurium atoms.

-Boron forms an icosahedra with boron atoms on every corner, and the crystalline structure is transparent.
+Boron forms an icosahedron with boron atoms on every corner, and the crystalline structure is transparent.
 The most common arrangement of the atoms is one where they are extremely close together, with the boron-boron bonds being approximately 176 PM in length.
 There are other forms of the icosahedra as well, which have different arrangements of the boron atoms.

 The silicon metalloid easily forms compounds with oxygen, creating bonds in the si-o-si format.
 These bonds are extremely important in the formation of minerals, somewhat analogous to carbon bonds which are of supreme importance in the formation of organic compounds in plants and animals.